fleetdm/fleet/ee/bulk-operations-dashboard/README.md

 - A datastore, this app was built using Postgres, but you can use a database of your choice.

+- A Redis database - For session storage.

 ## Configuration